lambdacasserole/dodgem/README.md

   --file-type TEXT         The file type to parse (defaults to automatic).
   --file-format TEXT       The file format to parse (defaults to automatic).
   --commit-message TEXT    The commit message to infer the version bump from.
-  --no-auto-patch BOOLEAN  If given, disables automatic patch version bump if
+  --no-auto-patch          If given, disables automatic patch version bump if
                            commit message provided.
   --major-tag TEXT         The commit message tag indicating a major version
                            bump.